olxbr/deploy-k8s-action/README.md

                 namespace: cluster-namespace
                 # Docker image version that will be replaced in deployment.yml
                 version: ${{ needs.build-n-push-docker-img.outputs.tag }}
+                # Set true if deployment does not require a rollout status check
+                # It's not required!
+                skip-rollout-check: false

             - ... other steps
 ```